 How Much Does Rehab in London Cost?

-We have partnerships with centres based in Greater London that are just a short train journey away from central London; these centres often be a lot more affordable.
-We can help to provide quality treatment options based on whatever preferences you may have when considering drug and alcohol rehab treatment in London, so allow us to do the hard work for you.
+We have partnerships with centres based in London that are just a short train journey away from central London; these centres often be more affordable.
+At Addiction Advocates, we can provide quality treatment options based on whatever preferences you may have when considering drug and alcohol rehab treatment in London, so allow us to do the hard work for you.

 See below FAQ for more details on the cost of rehab in London.